Pull request workflow¶

 Git source repository¶

-The Git version control system is the tool used to keep track of successive edits to the source code - to contibute efficiently to Godot, learning the basics of the Git command line is highly recommended.
-There exist some graphical interfaces for Git, but they usually encourage users to take bad habits regarding the Git and PR workflow, and we therefore recommend not to use them (especially GitHub’s online editor).
+The Git version control system is the tool used to keep track of successive edits to the source code - to contribute efficiently to Godot, learning the basics of the Git command line is highly recommended.
+There exist some graphical interfaces for Git, but they usually encourage users to take bad habits regarding the Git and PR workflow, and we therefore recommend not to use them.
+In particular, we advise not to use GitHub's online editor for code contributions (although it's tolerated for small fixes or documentation changes) as it enforces one commit per file and per modification, which quickly leads to PRs with an unreadable Git history (especially after peer review).

 The first sections of Git's "Book" are a good introduction to the tool's philosophy and the various commands you need to master in your daily workflow.
 You can read them online on the Git SCM website.